-You can view audit events for a cluster, service, role, or host instance.
+You can view audit events for a cluster, service, role, or host.

 Object Procedure Cluster 1.
 Click the Audits tab on the top navigation bar.
 Service Click the Clusters tab on the top navigation bar.
 Select a service.
 Click the Audits tab on the service navigation bar.
-Role Click the Clusters tab on the top navigation bar.
-Select a service.
-Click the Instances tab on the Services navigation bar.
-Select a role.
-Click the Audits tab on the role navigation bar.
-Host Click the Hosts tab on the top navigation bar.
-Select a host.

-Object Procedure 3.
-Click the Audits tab on the host navigation bar.
+Object Procedure Role 1.
+Click the Clusters tab on the top navigation bar.
+2. Select a service.
+3. Click the Instances tab on the service navigation bar.
+4. Select a role.
+5. Click the Audits tab on the role navigation bar.
+Host 1.
+Click the Hosts tab on the top navigation bar.
+2. Select a host.
+3. Click the Audits tab on the host navigation bar.